 Make sure to pay your balance before the end of your offer term to avoid paying interest.

 For the everyday meals and tank fill-ups, the best card is the Discover it® Chrome, which comes with bonus cashback rewards for restaurants and gas station purchases.

 Unlike the rotating categories, you don’t need to sign up to activate your bonus rewards for this card.
 Bonus rewards will have quarterly limits.

 Getting started on the path to a good credit history should begin early.
-To start building good credit, try the Discover it® Student chrome, which offers student-centric perks such as an annual statement credit for getting good grades.
+To start building good credit, try the Discover it® Student Chrome, which offers student-centric perks.

 Using your student credit card responsibly is the key to building a positive credit history.
 Pay the balance in full and on time every month.